IAL 10: Solar System Formation

 It is estimated that there are of order 1 million asteroids with diameters greater than 1 km and of order 25 million with diameters greater than 100 m (see Wikipedia: Asteroid: Size distribution, but the table has vanished now and Table: Approximate Number of Asteroids N Larger than Mean Diameter D).

 The number of discovered asteroids is tricky to specifiy since (1) the number is a moving target since new discoveries are being made continually by automated searches; (2) what is counted as an asteroid varies between sources.
-For the best yours truly can do, see IAL 16: Small Bodies of the Inner Solar System and Target Earth: How Many Asteroids?.
+For the best yours truly can do, see IAL 16: Small Astro-Bodies of the Inner Solar System and Target Earth: How Many Asteroids?.

 There are many more small asteroids.
 It seems the smaller you go, the more there are.
 So more small ones are being discovered all the time.
 There is no limit: one can keep going smaller and smaller until one is down to dust.